This content has been machine translated dynamically.

 If now you do see the port mapped, PuTTY is working but no data passing, it might be a race condition.
 The application might connect and open the port before it is mapped, locking it from being mapped.
 Try one of the following:

 - Open a second application published on the same server.
 Wait a few seconds for the port to be mapped, and then open the real application that tries to use the port.

-Enable the COM port redirection policies from the Group Policy Editor in Active Directory instead of Studio.
+Enable the COM port redirection policies from the Group Policy Editor in Active Directory instead of the service’s Manage > Full Configuration interface.
 Those policies are Client COM port redirection and Auto connect client COM ports.
-Policies applied this way might be processed before the Studio policies, guaranteeing that the COM port is mapped.
+Policies applied this way might be processed before the Manage console policies, guaranteeing that the COM port is mapped.
 Citrix policies are pushed to the VDA and stored in:

 HKLN\SOFTWARE\Policies\Citrix \<user session ID\>

 - Use this logon script for the user or instead of publishing the application, publish a .bat script that first deletes any mapping on the VDA, remaps the virtual COM port, and then starts the application: